What is FUTA?

 FUTA quarterly payment deadlines

-Your quarterly payments of unemployment tax are due at the end of the month following the close of the quarter.
+The due dates for your quarterly payments of unemployment tax fall at the end of the month following the close of the quarter.
 That means:

 Form 940: The FUTA tax form

-Form 940 lets you tell the IRS how much money you paid in unemployment taxes over the course of the year.
+Form 940 is the Employer’s Annual Federal Unemployment (FUTA) tax return.
+It tells the IRS how much money you paid in unemployment taxes over the course of the year.
 It also tells the IRS how much you still have left to pay, in case you didn’t owe enough ($500 or more) to make a payment for the latest quarter.

 What you need to file Form 940